This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Singapore.

 The statute regulating salvage of vessels in Singapore is found in part IX of the Merchant Shipping Act (Cap 179).

 A Bill in Parliament has been passed to implement the 1989 Salvage Convention in entirety, save for salvage that takes place in inland waters involving inland water vessels or where the salvage operation concerns seabed maritime cultural property of prehistoric, archaeological or historical importance.
 In this regard, the Merchant Shipping (Miscellaneous Amendments) Act 2019 was passed to amend the Merchant Shipping Act (Cap 179) to implement the 1989 Salvage Convention.
-As of the date of this article, there are no indications as to when the amendments may come into force.
+These amendments have come into force since 24 July 2021.

 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?